 This performance is indicative of continued momentum in exports of tea.
 During 2015-16, tea exports reached 232.92 million kg, a growth of 17% year on year.
 In value terms, exports were recorded at US$ 686.67 million, growing by 9.7% year on year.

-Per unit realisation of tea has also shown a marked improvement during the quarter.
-At Rs 203.65 per kg, per unit realisation reached a growth of 11.14% year-on-year.
-The results show the positive impact of efforts taken by Tea Board towards promotion of tea.
-Key markets include Russian Federation, Kazakhstan, Iran, UK and Pakistan.
+Per unit realization of tea has also shown marked improvement during the quarter.
+At Rs 203.65 per kg, per unit realization reached a growth of 11.14% year-on-year.
+The results show the positive impact of efforts taken by the Tea Board towards the promotion of tea.
+Key markets include the Russian Federation, Kazakhstan, Iran, UK, and Pakistan.

 Besides exports, the Tea Board has intensified promotional efforts in domestic markets.
 It has taken up exhibition space in the 4th World Tea & Coffee Expo 2016 in Mumbai during October 20-22.
-The domestic promotion campaigns are targeted at promoting tea in rural India as well as the increasingly affluent middle class youth in urban centres.
-While India is the largest producer and consumer of black tea, its per capita consumption is only around 0.73 kg (ranked 43rd globally), which is indicative of the huge potential yet to be explored.
+The local promotion campaigns are targeted at promoting tea in rural India as well as the increasingly affluent middle-class youth in urban centers.
+While India is the largest producer and consumer of black tea, it’s per capita consumption is only around 0.73 kg (ranked 43rd globally), which is indicative of the enormous potential yet to be explored.